A Visual Guide to React Rendering - useMemo

 However, in our case, it’s impossible to define options

-outside the component since it relies on the state of this component.
-In situations like that, we can utilize useMemo
+outside the component since it relies on the component's state.
+In situations like this, we can utilize useMemo

 .
 The useMemo

 It works.
-The options prop receives cached value from useMemo
+The options prop receives the cached value from useMemo

 , and Child doesn’t re-render.
 But wait, now the options

-prop doesn’t update even when we update the user role.
-It happens because we supply an empty list of dependencies as the second argument of useMemo
+prop doesn't update even when we update the user role.
+This happens because we supply an empty list of dependencies as the second argument of useMemo

 .